UCUMovIngLab/ucumovinglab.github.io/README.md

 # labwebsite
-Website for the Motion Lab at Universidad Católica del Uruguay
+Website for the Movement Engineering Lab at Universidad Católica del Uruguay.